 The proposed and final employer shared responsibility regulations contain special rules applicable to seasonal employees and “variable hour” employees, meaning employees who the employer cannot, at the time of hire, accurately class as full-time or part-time.
 These rules are primarily of use in the retail and hospitality sectors.
 They allow an ALE to measure a new employee’s working hours over a retroactive measurement period, and, based on hours worked during that time, lock in the employee as eligible or ineligible for group health coverage for a subsequent “stability period,” regardless of the hours he or she works during the stability period.

 The rules generally do not allow a lock-in stability period to be significantly longer than the retroactive measurement period it is teamed with.
 However, just for purposes of stability periods beginning in 2015, employers may adopt a transitional measurement period (“TMP”) in 2014 that is shorter than a year, but at least 6 consecutive months long, and still use a 12 month stability period in 2015.
 Because the same rules require that there be a period of at least 90 days between the end of the TMP and the beginning of the stability period, employers who want the 2015 calendar year to serve as a stability period should begin their TMP no later than April 1, 2014.
 (April 1 – September 30 TMP followed by October 1 – December 31 transition period, with stability period beginning January 1, 2015).
+The TMP applies only to employees who were employed as of its start date.
+Full-time status of art-time, variable hour and seasonal employees hired during the TMP will be measured over an initial measurement period of between 3 and 12 months.

 Transition Relief re: First Payroll Period in 2015